apache/rocketmq-site/_docs/06-best-practice-pull-request.md

 For information about creating pull requests, please check [GitHub PR docs](https://help.github.com/articles/creating-a-pull-request/).

 Pull requests are made to `apache/rocketmq` repository on Github.
-In the Github UI you should pick the master branch as target of the PR. <br />
+In the Github UI you should pick the master branch as the target of the PR. <br />
 You pull request will be reviewed and commented by committers, and issues can be discussed.
 When all reviewers are positive on the pull request, it will be merged.

 # Check List for a PR